Remembrance Day is on November 11th and on that day there are usually ceremonies, parades and other events throughout Vancouver.

-In 2017 November 11th is on a Saturday.
+In 2022, November 11th is on a Friday.

-2017 Lower Mainland Events
+Lower Mainland Remembrance Day Events

-There are over 30 different Remembrance Day events in the Lower Mainland every November 11th.
-Below is a list of just some of this year’s events.
+There are usually over 30 different Remembrance Day events in the Lower Mainland on November 11th.

 If you are unfamiliar with this holiday, click Remembrance Day to learn about the significance of the occasion.